cnabio/cnab-spec/301-metadata-repositories.md

 ## Minimum viable product (MVP)

-This subsection discusses the simplest way that a _project_, or a group of developers, MAY set up a metadata repository for their bundle.
+This subsection discusses the simplest way that developers MAY set up a metadata repository for their bundle.
 Every bundle MAY use a separate metadata repository on the same server, even if two or more bundles are maintained by the same group of developers.
 (This is similar to how images are signed using [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/).
 As noted earlier, the MVP has been optimized for [Docker Content Trust / Notary 0.6.1](https://github.com/theupdateframework/notary/releases/tag/v0.6.1).)
 Figure 1 illustrates our simple metadata repository for a bundle.

 ![Figure 1: An MVP metadata repository for a bundle](img/example-metadata-repository.png) **Figure 1**: An MVP metadata repository for a bundle.

-A project SHOULD provide at least the TUF metadata for the four top-level roles: `root`, `timestamp`, `snapshot`, and `targets`.
+The metadata repository for a bundle SHOULD provide at least the TUF metadata for the four top-level roles: `root`, `timestamp`, `snapshot`, and `targets`.

 The `root` role distributes, revokes, and replaces the public keys for all four top-level roles.
 It SHOULD also use a [threshold](300-CNAB-security.md) (m, n) of [offline keys](300-CNAB-security.md), where n is the number of developers, and m is the number of quorum members that must agree on new `root` metadata.
 Its metadata SHOULD expire yearly, considering that an offline key ceremony is expensive in terms of time and resources.